artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>Agamemnon lord of men and brilliant Achilles.
 (1.1–8)</p>
 </blockquote>

-During most of *The Iliad,* Achilles wrath is directed at Agamemnon because he disgraced Achilles in front of all the Greeks by stealing his concubine, Briseis.
+During most of the *Iliad,* Achilles wrath is directed at Agamemnon because he disgraced Achilles in front of all the Greeks by stealing his concubine, Briseis.
 It isn’t until book 18, when Achilles learns that Patroclus died, that his wrath is then re-directed towards Hector.

 <blockquote class="poetry">
 <p>“Then let me die at once”—</p>